schatzlab/appliedgenomics2021/assignments/assignment1/README.md

 ### Assignment Overview

-In this assignment you will profile the overall structure of the genomes of several important species and then study the yeast genome in more detail.
+In this assignment you will profile the overall structure of the genomes of several important species and then study human chromosome 22 in more detail.
 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/class/kkbggatvarnj0).

 ### Question 1: Chromosome structures